 Android-based devices, thanks to the OTG cable, can easily use USB devices without the need to create ad-hoc wireless connections.
 Photo apps such as Snapseed and Lightroom Mobile can be used to edit your images.
 Some smartphones and tablets also benefit from internal microSD slots, to expand their memory.

 iOS-based devices are the less flexible ones when it comes to connectivity.
 Your best bet is to use a device that can create a wireless network and can connect to USB devices.

-There are also some all-in-one devices currently on the market, claiming to be the perfect tool for the travelling photographer.
+There are also some all-in-one devices currently on the market, claiming to be the perfect tool for the traveling photographer.
 These are mainly WI-Fi hard drives, with OTG technology.
 They also incorporate an SD card reader and USB port.